February 2026 - Journey to $1 Billion

 Your Broker Owns The Equity.
 You Do The Work.
 Still OK With That?

-Most brokers don’t stop long enough to ask a simple question:
+Most brokers do not stop long enough to ask a simple question:

-“Who’s actually getting wealthy from all this production?”
+Who is actually getting wealthy from all this production?

-I was a broker since 2006.
+I have been a broker since 2006.
 I coached brokers through the 10 Loans a Month Academy.
-I watched some of the sharpest agents in the country build massive books and send millions of dollars in volume through their brokerage.
+I watched some of the sharpest agents in the country build massive books and send millions in volume through their brokerage.

 But the brokerage was the one becoming more valuable every year.

-And when I was offered multiple times to sell BRX, I realized something important:
+And when I was offered multiple times to sell BRX, it forced me to think more deeply about the model.

-Most brokerages are built so the owners can win big even though they aren’t the ones funding mortgages.
+Most brokerages are built so the owners can win big, even when they are not the ones funding the mortgages.

 I turned down every offer.